grousewood-games/solforge/docs/rules.md

 `Allied`: The keyword is followed by a faction.
 It is like Forge, but also requires a card of the listed faction is in your hand.

+`Banish`: A card that is Banished is removed from the game.

+`Consistent`: A Consistent card is guaranteed to be shuffled into the first 20 cards of your draw deck.
+This means you will draw it in one of the four turns of the current Rank.

 `Flank`: An ability that happens when the creature moves to a different lane, via Mobility or other effects.

 `Gain Rank`: This ability will happen at the end of the players fourth turn in the current rank.